Intermediate Digital Photography Series

 - The art of photography: stepping beyond the elements of exposure and focus and thinking about color, gesture, timing and other creative aspects of photography.

-In this shorter 90 minute class we’ll join in a fun and supportive image review of the photos you shot and submitted.
+- Image review: we’ll join in a fun and supportive image review of the photos you shot and submitted.
 If you’ve never had your images shown in front of others, don’t fret!
 Our teachers are gentle and encouraging, which we think is the best way to learn.
 This is usually the favorite part of any workshop and by bringing this experience to our class series, everyone will have a chance to share their successes and near-misses and learn from each other.